lengvangz/Coffee-Sales/README.md

 | ----------- | ----------- |
 | Americano with Milk           | 621           |

-- Americano with Milk is the most popular coffee with 621 purchases

 ***

 **3. Analyze total sales trend over time**